andrewjahn/AndysBrainBook/docs/MRIcroGL/MRIcroGL_3_ViewingImages.rst

   An anatomical image.
 Note that this image has had the face removed, in order to deidentify it.

 Modifying the values in the ``Darkest`` and ``Brightest`` fields are useful for setting the thresholds for which voxels will be shown.
 For example, you may not want to see any voxels below an intensity of 30, for example, or anything brighter than an intensity of 300.
-By setting the ``Darkest`` threshold to 30 and the ``Brightest`` threshold of 300, the darkest color - in this case, black - will be set to those voxels with an intensity of 30, and pure white will be assigned to those voxels with an intensity of 300.
+By setting the ``Darkest`` threshold to 30 and the ``Brightest`` threshold of 300, the darkest color - in this case, black - will be set to those voxels with an intensity of 30, and white will be assigned to those voxels with an intensity of 300.

 Viewing the Intensity over Slices